czhang2718/blog/finding-myself.md

 - I stopped violin lessons after 6 years because it felt like a chore
 - I quit some coding projects, DECA, and debate; I only did them because my brother did

 These past two years I've felt freer and happier as ever.
 I literally stopped experiencing stress.
 Not to mention, I've also felt the most accomplished recently.
 All because I no longer feel obligated to do anything in life.
-I mean, if my existence was a simulation and everyone else was a bot (who knows 🤷‍♀️), I want to make it out fulfilled with what I've done.
+I mean, if my existence was a simulation and everyone else was a bot (who knows 🤷‍♀️), I want to make it out fulfilled.

 I hope this inspires you to act with purpose, and that purpose self-selected.
 Now I'll fashionably end with a Kanye lyric
 >> "No more living for the culture, we're nobody's slave".
 (Closed on Sundays)